abinit/abinit/doc/tutorial/eph4isotc.md

     XXX

-As mentioned in the [introduction page for the EPH code](eph_intro), the DVDB file is needed to recostruct the scattering potentials in the full BZ for all the 3 x [[natom]] atomic perturbations.
+As mentioned in the [introduction page for the EPH code](eph_intro), the DVDB file is needed to reconstruct the scattering potentials in the full BZ for all the 3 x [[natom]] atomic perturbations.
 With this file, one can obtain $\Delta_\qnu V^\KS$ for all the $\qq$-points belonging to the initial 6x6x6 DFPT
 $\qq$-mesh or even a much denser $\qq$-sampling when the Fourier interpolation of the potentials is exploited.